monpham228/HyperAgent/README.md

   <img src="assets/flight-schedule.gif" alt="Hyperagent Demo"/>
 </p>

-The CLI supports a options for debugging or using hyperbrowser instead of a local browser
+The CLI supports options for debugging or using hyperbrowser instead of a local browser

 ```bash
 -d, --debug                       Enable debug mode